 To help understand what kombucha tastes like, let’s look a little deeper at the ingredients and recipe.
 Kombucha is made from 4 simple ingredients: water, a mix of green and black tea, sugar and a SCOBY, or symbiotic culture of bacteria and yeast.
 The SCOBY is added to sweet tea, which jumpstarts a two-part process.
 During primary fermentation, the yeast converts sugar to alcohol under controlled conditions.
 During secondary fermentation, the bacteria get to work converting most of this alcohol into acetic, gluconic, glucuronic and other organic acids.
 During both of these processes, the yeast and bacteria feast and multiply, yielding an end beverage that is rich in a variety of microorganisms and healthy acids.

 But we’ll cut to the chase as we understand that you’ve been probably wondering what exactly you see floating around in the kombucha.
 The brown-colored, nebula-like matter that floats at the bottom of the kombucha is just a healthy by-product of the fermentation process—it’s small pieces of the aforementioned SCOBY.
 Its flavorless and completely safe to consume.
+Use our store locator tool to find out where to buy kombucha near you.

 Does Kombucha Taste Like Alcohol?